 You can see the results above are similar to what we got previously using Nmap via command prompt.

 Zenmap provides many additional features such as Topology view [handy for multi-host security auditing], Profiles and Scan saves – to name a few.
-I will be covering Zenmap for Windows in more detail in a future post.
+Check the Information Gathering section for more ZENMAP and NMAP tutorials and guides

 Install NMAP on macOS

 There are a few ways to install Nmap on macOS.
 Let’s see what are the most common installation methods: